cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

 =========================

 To start provisioning machines, you must first specify an IaaS provider on which the clusters will be created.
 Click on the 'Providers' tab at the top of the screen.
 Several defaults are available on this page.
-There are providers for Amazon, Google, Joyent, Openstack, and Rackspace.
+There are providers for Amazon, DigitalOcean, Google, Joyent, Openstack, and Rackspace.
 Choose the provider you want to use for this tutorial, then click on it's name to navigate to it's edit screen.

 Each provider type has fields specific to your own provider and account.
 These inputs may include settings such as username and API key, and can be obtained through the provider's own